CoreyBrownII/Corey-Brown-Test2/README.md

 Email:cb42011@georgiasouthern.edu

 # Description
-Using eclipse to make changes in a test code for this github repository.
+Using eclipse to make changes in CustomerOrderTest code for this github repository.